Can't delete relation when Redmine runs in a subpath

 - 'Related Issues' is a powerful feature in Redmine.
 So we hope, that somebody improves the priority of this defect for next release V2.3.2.

 Use a shallow block instead of the :shallow option that ignores routes scope (#14023).

-#1 Updated by Jost Baron almost 5 years ago
+#1 Updated by Jost Baron about 5 years ago

 This seems to be a problem triggered by running redmine in a subpath.
 To make redmine run in the subpath "/redmine", two things were done: